-Whether family size or other special requirements make finding a unit difficult
+Whether family size or other special circumstances make it difficult to find a suitable unit

 Any request for an additional extension must include the reason(s) an additional extension is necessary.
-The CCHA may require the family to provide documentation to support the request.
+The CCHA may require the family to provide documentation to support the request or obtain verification from a qualified third party.

 All requests for extensions to the voucher term must be made in writing and submitted to the CCHA prior to the expiration date of the voucher (or extended term of the voucher).

 The CCHA will decide whether to approve or deny an extension request within 10 business days of the date the request is received, and will immediately provide the family written notice of its decision.